cityssm/parking-ticket-system/README.md

 [Documentation So Far](/docs)

-## This project is incomplete and under active development.
+## This project is incomplete and under active development

 Significant, breaking changes are happening with each commit.
 It is not ready to run in a live environment yet.